-Split ends have a dreaded reputation, but with a little work and some smart advice you can say goodbye to split ends.
+Split ends have a dreaded reputation but with a little work and some smart advice on how to get rid of split ends, you can say goodbye to them forever.

 Partly, split ends are a consequence of natural wear; the longer your hair is, the more time the ends have had to get damaged.